Skip to content

 # Inherit tags from space arguments if needed.

-if inherited_fun is not None:
+if inherit_tags is not None:

-inherited = inherited_fun(*args, **kwargs)
+inherited = inherit_tags(*args, **kwargs)

 for space in inherited: